 In today’s fast-paced world, a good night’s sleep has become an indulgence.
-However, sleep shouldn’t be a luxury, it is a necessity.
+However, sleep shouldn’t be a luxury; it is a necessity.
 It is vital to our physical and mental health.
 The importance of healthy sleep cannot be overemphasized!

 What is The Importance of Healthy Sleep?

-Sleep is not just a time when the body and brain “shut down” for a few hours to rest and prepare for the next day.
+Sleep is not just when the body and brain “shut down” for a few hours to rest and prepare for the next day.
 Scientists have stated that the body and the brain do not “shut down” completely when we sleep.
 They are often working even harder than they do during the day, undergoing processes to restore cells, process information, and improve health.

 Non-REM sleep has three to four distinct stages (depending on which experts you ask).
 These grow gradually deeper throughout the night until it becomes very difficult to be disturbed from sleep.
 During this time, the body works to gently lower the heart rate, temperature, and breathing rate.